stsharin/Carnesia/README.md

 - **Actual Results**: The actual outcome or behavior observed during testing.
 - **Status**: The status of the test case (e.g., Pass/Fail).

-For your convenience, we have provided a sample structure for test cases in the `test_cases.md` file.
+For your convenience, we have provided a sample structure for test cases in the `test cases` tab.

 ## Test Execution